elotroalex/chiens/_texts/translation.md

 - Just like me, your master will bleed one day:
 - shipwrecked
 - prisoner of my Africa as I am of his Europe.
-- Africa is now linked to its destiny ...
+- Africa is from now on linked to his destiny ...
-- Africa has a share with him
+- Africa is a part of him
-- Toussaint a share with him, whether he likes it or not.
+- Toussaint is a part of him, whether he likes it or not.
-- I say that Africa will not let go ...
+- I say that Africa will not let him go ...

-*(At this moment, enters The Messenger through the other side of the stage.)*
+*(At this moment, The Messenger enters through the other side of the stage.)*

 - {:.sp} Toussaint.